 Store in a dry, cool place.

 In traditional Mexican cooking, the bean of choice for refrying is the pinto bean.
-Seasoned simply with garlic and salt and cooked in pork lard or bacon drippings, these smooth, creamy beans pack big flavor and can be served as a side or component of nearly any Mexican-inspired dish.
+Seasoned simply with garlic and salt and cooked in pork lard or bacon drippings, these smooth, creamy beans pack big flavor.
+Forego the soaking and cook beans directly in water to create a rich, luscious stock that will keep your beans moist and delicious.